-If you’re not getting emails that are being sent by BCT, whether it’s general emails or emails from one of BCT’s advisories, you might want to contact your ISP (Internet Service Provider) to see if their spam filters are preventing the emails from reaching you.
+If you’re not getting emails sent by BCT, whether general emails or emails from one of BCT’s advisories, you might want to contact your ISP (Internet Service Provider) to see if their spam filters prevent the emails from reaching you.

 Note that some email providers are pickier about emails than others, and many users prefer to use a more open email provider such as free Gmail to help assure that emails reach them.

-Many ISPs allow their users to whitelist specific addresses to help emails make it through their spam filters.
+Many ISPs allow users to whitelist specific addresses to help emails make it through their spam filters.
 The steps to do this vary by ISP.
-Some ISPs just ask that you add the email address to your list of contacts to allow them through.
+Some ISPs ask that you add your contacts' email addresses to allow them through.

 Here are some ISP-specific whitelisting steps, but keep in mind that these steps can change, so if these steps don’t seem to apply or don’t work, feel free to search the web or check with your ISP to get the latest instructions on how to whitelist for your ISP.

-Important: The email address that you want to whitelist are:
+Important: The email addresses that you want to whitelist are:

-If you use a web-based email system like gmail along with a tool like Microsoft Mail or outlook, you may want to whitelist them in both of those systems.
-And when a message does get put into a Spam folder, always mark them as NOT spam before you move them back to the inbox.
-Another thing to try in gmail (or in other email systems that support it) is to create a rule that intercepts the messages to prevent their being classified as spam.
-In gmail, these are called Filters.
+If you use a web-based email system like Gmail along with a tool like Microsoft Mail or Outlook, you may want to whitelist them in both of those systems.
+And when a message does get put into a Spam folder, always mark it as NOT spam before you move it back to the inbox.
+Another thing to try in Gmail (or in other email systems that support it) is to create a rule that intercepts the messages to prevent their being classified as spam.
+In Gmail, these are called Filters.
 If a sender address is found within a filter that keeps it in the inbox, it might keep it out of spam.
 Gmail even has a "Never send it to Spam" filter option that may be helpful.

-For Gmail, you can create two new contacts, one for each of the email addresses.
-They will then be recognized as an allowed address.
+For Gmail, you can create two new contacts on the gmail.com webpage, one for each email address.
+You can add each of the two contacts via the Contacts button as pointed to by the red arrow in the image, below.
+They will be recognized as an allowed address in your contacts.
 If that doesn't work, you can try the steps in this article to create a filter (rule).